-THE ENGLISH MAJOR (EH or EHC).
+The English Major (EH or EHC).
 The student wishing to major in English may select one of two program options: English (EH) or English/Applied Communications (EHC).
-Requirements for each of these options are as follows:

-English: EH 253, EH 254, and EH 257 or 258; 15 hours of a foreign language; an additional 5 hours of foreign language or EH 441; 5 hours of English or European history.
-In addition, 35 hours of English courses at the 300, 400, or 500 level are required.
-These must include: (a) EH 370; (b) At least one course in American Literature and 3 courses in British or Continental Literature; (c) One course each in the following literary periods: Medieval-Renaissance; 17th-18th centuries; 19th century; 20th century; (d) One course each in the following three genres: prose fiction; poetry; drama.
-(A single course may fulfill several requirements simultaneously.)
+English: This program provides traditional background in the great works of literature of Europe and the United States and emphasizes the skills of writing, analysis, and criticism.
+Requirements are as follows: EH 253, EH 254, and EH 257 or 258; 15 hours of a foreign language; an additional 5 hours of a foreign language or EH 441; EH 370; 5 hours of English or European history.
+In addition, 30 hours of English courses at the 300 level or above are required.
+These must include: (a) One course in American Literature and three courses in British or Continental Literature; (b) One course each in the following literary periods: Medieval-Renaissance; 17th-18th centuries; 19th century; 20th century;(c) One course each in the following genres: prose fiction, poetry, drama.
+(A single course may fulfill several requirements simultaneously).

-Applied Communications: This program is designed to provide a degree option within the English Department in the areas of Journalism and Public Relations.
-Courses within this curriculum are designated by the prefix EHC.
-The requirements for the program are as follows: 35 hours of English/Applied Communications (EHC) courses and 15 hours of English (EH) courses above the core curriculum requirement, 5 hours of which must be in either EH 305, 306, 301, 560, or 441.
-As a correlative to this degree option, students are encouraged to minor in Psychology, Sociology, Speech, or Business.
+Applied Communication: This program is designed to provide an option within the English program for the student interested in the theories and skills involved in the area of mass communications (journalism, broadcasting, photography, public relations).
+Courses within the program are designated by the prefix EHC.
+Requirements are as follows: 35 hours of English/ Applied Communication (EHC) courses; 15 hours of English (EH) courses above the core curriculum requirement, one course of which must be EH 301, EH 305, EH 306, EH 441, or EH 560.
+As a correlative to this degree option, students are encouraged to minor in Psychology, Sociology, Speech, Business, or English.